kenedii/MASM32-Cipher/README.md

 # MASM32-Cipher
-Several ciphers implemented as MASM32 x86 Assembly procedures:
+Several ciphers/encryption methods implemented as MASM32 x86 Assembly procedures:

--Caesar cipher
+- Caesar cipher/ROT-N

--Circular Right Shift with overflow
+- Circular Right Shift with overflow

+- Vigenère cipher

+Including a GUI app for Windows to encode text using these ciphers